SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Pinkie asked, "Don't tell me you're here to pay the pink tax."

-"I am, is this the right spot?"
+Twilight says, "I am, is this the right spot?"

 "There's barely any pink on you."